prplecake/jrgnsn.net/_travel/2017-11-11-Trip-to-Chicago.md

 I was originally going to eat at the Chicago Diner, but after being told there was a 15-45 minute wait, I decided to take a 45 minute bus ride to the Handlebar, and I'm glad I did.
-As soon as you walk in the door you're greeted with psunk music and similar artwork on the wall.
+As soon as you walk in the door you're greeted with punk music and similar artwork on the wall.
 I ordered a vegan breakfast burrito and a plate of chili cheese fries.

 ![IMG_0277](/content/trip-to-chicago/IMG_0277.JPG)

-I could've been fine with just the plate of chili cheese fries. the plate was *massive.* However, leftovers are never a bad thing.
+I could've been fine with just the plate of chili cheese fries.
+The plate was *massive.* However, leftovers are never a bad thing.

 ### Departure